Tilanqiao Prison

 The Tilanqiao Prison (提篮桥监狱), formerly known as the Ward Road Gaol or Shanghai Municipal Gaol, is a prison located in Qingpu, Shanghai.
-Originally built in the foreign-controlled Shanghai International Settlement, following the Chinese Communist Revolution it was run by the Ministry of Public Security.
+It was originally built in the foreign-controlled Shanghai International Settlement.
+It was then controlled by the occupying Japanese force during the Second World War and the Chinese Nationalist Government after its end.
+Following the Chinese Communist Revolution in 1949, the People's Republic of China government assumed control of the prison, which has since been run by the Ministry of Public Security.
 Throughout the first forty or so years of its life it was the largest prison in the world and earned a reputation as the "Alcatraz of the Orient".

 Ward Road Gaol period (1903–1941)

 Tilanqiao Prison was built to hold those convicted of crimes in Shanghai's International Settlement.
 Prior to its construction foreign convicts were held in ad hoc prisons within their consulates (or, if British, the Amoy Road Gaol) until they could be returned to their home country, and Chinese citizens were handed over to the native Chinese authorities.
 In 1901, however, with the growing size of the International Settlement and, in the aftermath of the Boxer Rebellion, a fear the Qing government could no longer control its citizens, the Shanghai Municipal Council drew up plans for a modern-style jail based on Singaporean and Canadian designs.
 Construction began at 117 Ward Road that year, with the first prisoners were placed in cells on 18 May 1903.

 Originally comprising 450 cells across two four-storey blocks, the prison was expanded after the 1911 Xinhai Revolution, when the previously Chinese-run International Mixed Courts of the Settlement were abandoned by the Qing government and taken over by the Shanghai Municipal Council (SMC).
 Further extensions took place in 1916 and continued until 1935 when the prison reached a grand total of some 70,000 square metres (17 acres), including six prison blocks, a juvenile block, a hospital, an administration block, workshops, a kitchen and laundry, and an execution chamber, all surrounded by a 5 m wall with guard-towers.
 The execution chamber is considered unique in pre-Second World War China in that it carried out death by hanging, with the body dropping through a trapdoor directly into the prison hospital's morgue.
 Over the years specialist rooms were added to the prison, including 'isolation rooms' with rubber wallpaper, and a secure command centre for regrouping in event of a riot.